Bald eagles patiently await the day’s arrival of salmon. ©Ed Kingshott

 That seems a little more than coincidence!

-Rowena’s Inn on the River is part of a 160-acre estate owned by the Pretty family since 1890.
-Now a luxury wheelchair accessible B&B, it is located on the bank of the Harrison River with sweeping views of the river and coastal mountains.
-The Sandpiper Golf Course surrounds the inn and next door is River’s Edge gourmet restaurant, open daily for breakfast, lunch, and dinner.
+Sandpiper Resort/Rowena’s Inn is part of a 160-acre estate owned by the Pretty family since 1890.
+Now a luxury wheelchair accessible resort, it is located on the bank of the Harrison River with sweeping views of the river and coastal mountains.
+The Sandpiper Golf Course surrounds the inn and next door is the Clubhouse gourmet restaurant, open daily for breakfast, lunch, and dinner.

-Guests can arrive at Rowena’s by car, boat, or light aircraft.
+Guests can arrive at Sandpiper Resort by car, boat, or light aircraft.
 For active vacationers, fishing expeditions, boat tours, golf, spa treatments, and day trips may be arranged. ©Photos by Pharos

 Remains of a wild salmon after the eagles have eaten their fill. ©Photos by Pharos